Resources Demystified

 So a resource is just like a file?

-While it may look like accessing a resource with the Class#getResourceAsStream
+While it may look like accessing a resource with the Class#getResourceAsStream method obeys the

 same rules as traditional filesystem access, there is a catch.